Rima Horton: Career

 Horton won election as a Labour Party councillor on the Kensington and Chelsea London Borough Council in 1986, serving as its Chief Whip and a spokesperson on education during her tenure.
 She lost her place on the council in May 2006, as "part of the national shift" (in which there was a swing against Labour, who had been in government nationally for nine years by that point).
 She twice ran as a Labour candidate for Parliament, losing to the Conservative candidate both times.
 Horton also worked as a senior economics lecturer at Kingston University in London.
 She retired in 2012.

 Horton served on the board of directors of The Making Place, a children's charity.
 She was appointed in 2002 and stepped down in 2005.
 She has also served on the board of trustees of the Gate Theatre in Notting Hill.

 Writing

 Horton was a contributor to The Elgar Companion to Radical Political Economy in 1994, penning a piece titled "Inequality".
 In it, she posed three questions: whether people are "naturally equal in essence"; whether and when the redistribution of wealth is justified; and, if so, how much is "fair"?
 She cited "much recent work" suggesting that health status and mortality rates in developed countries "actually depends on the distribution of income".

 Personal life

-Horton met aspiring actor Alan Rickman in 1965, when they both found themselves in an amateur theatre group at Chelsea College of Arts he was attending.
+Horton met aspiring actor Alan Rickman in 1965, when they both were in an amateur theatre group at Chelsea College of Arts he was attending.
 She was 18 and he was 19.
 They were married in a private ceremony in New York City in 2012.
 Their marriage was announced publicly three years afterwards, in 2015.
 Horton lived with Rickman from 1977 until his death in January 2016.
-They had no children.